Microscopy and Nanofabrication

 - Scanning Tunneling Microscopy (STM)

 SEM - JEOL JSM-7800F

-The JEOL JSM-7800F is JEOL’s industry-leading highest performance Field Emission SEM with ultrahigh resolution at ultra-low kV imaging.
-It has a magnification range of 25× to 1,000,000×, accelerating voltage of 10 V to 30 kV, probe current range of a few pA to 200 nA and a resolution of 0.8 nm @ 15 kV.
+The JEOL JSM-7800F is JEOL’s industry-leading highest performance Field Emission SEM with ultrahigh-resolution at ultra-low kV imaging.
+It has a magnification range of 25× to 1,000,000×, accelerating voltage of 10 V to 30 kV, probe a current range of a few pA to 200 nA and a resolution of 0.8 nm @ 15 kV.